omkar-here/Online-Dhaba/README.md

 By using this application the work of the waiter is reduced and we can also say that the work is nullified.
 The benefit of this is that if there is a rush in the restaurant/canteen then there will be chances that the waiters will be unavailable and the users can directly order the food to the chef online by using this application.
 The user will have a username and a password, by using which they can login into the system.
 This implies that the customer is the regular user of the Canteen.

-The manual system involves paperwork in the form of maintaining various files and manuals.
-Maintaining critical information in the files and manuals is full of risk and a tedious process.
-Including a framework showing how to apply Internet technology progressively as skills and confidence grow, the project demonstrates the route from adapting materials to developing an online environment.

 Nowadays people don't have much time to spend in canteen by just there and waiting for the waiter to take their order.
 Many customers visit the canteen in their lunch break and recess so they have limited time to eat and return to their respective office and colleges.
 So this software helps them to save time and order food whenever they want without calling the waiter again and again.